Monsoon session: Lok Sabha adjourned till 2 pm | english.lokmat.com

 Monsoon session: Lok Sabha adjourned till 2 pm

-Amid an uproar by the Opposition, Lok Sabha has been adjourned till 2 pm on Monday.
+Amid uproar by Opposition MPs, the Lok Sabha was adjourned till 2 pm on Tuesday.

-Amid an uproar by the Opposition, Lok Sabha has been adjourned till 2 pm on Monday.
+Amid uproar by Opposition MPs, the Lok Sabha was adjourned till 2 pm on Tuesday.

+The Lower House has been adjourned four times on Tuesday first till 11:45 am, then till 12 noon, thereafter till 12:30 pm and again till 2 pm.

 ( With inputs from ANI )